Recent research reveals that financial wellness and physical wellness are more closely linked than ever.

 It goes beyond dollars and cents — financial health, or lack thereof, is affecting Americans’ bodily health with some concerning repercussions.

-A new study shows that over half of Americans (54 percent) have delayed medical care in the last 12 months because they couldn’t afford it.
+A new study by Earnin shows that over half of Americans (54 percent) have delayed medical care in the last 12 months because they couldn’t afford it.
 And nearly one-quarter (23 percent) have delayed treatment for more than a year for financial reasons.

 This means that illnesses and conditions aren’t getting needed treatment, and preventive care — which is vital for maintaining good health and keeping problems at bay — is out of reach for large numbers of Americans.
 In fact, 30 percent of survey respondents said they delayed annual exams because they couldn’t afford them.